Abbey Road, London: History

 As a result of its association with the Beatles, this part of Abbey Road has been featured on the London tourism circuit.
 The crossing was given the official status of Grade II Listed Building by English Heritage in December 2010.
 The zebra crossing featured on the Beatles cover has become a popular photo opportunity area, despite the road still being a busy thoroughfare for traffic.

-There have been stories about the zebra crossing having been relocated from its original location, but these are ungrounded myths based on the stormwater drain located on the north eastern corner of the crossing, which has been there since the establishment of the sewer system in the City of Westminster.
+The crossing may have been relocated several metres as part of traffic management work in the 1970s, with a spokesperson for Westminster City Council saying in 2010 that "by comparing photographs with the Ordnance Survey maps, we believe that the crossing might have been further north nearer 3 Abbey Road, which was the front house of the EMI Studios, because the steps of Neville Court appear to the right of the crossing in original photographs of the crossing, whereas the present crossing is near the junction of Abbey Road and Grove End Road".

 The Beatles' album cover has been parodied many times over the years.
 The street sign on the corner of Grove End Road and Abbey Road, which was frequently defaced or stolen, is now mounted high on the building on the corner to save the local council the expense of cleaning and replacing it.
 The council repaints the wall next to the zebra crossing every three months to cover fans' graffiti.

 Abbey Road is also an electoral ward in the City of Westminster.
 At the 2011 census, it had a population of 11,250.